Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

 ## Contributing to Stable-Baselines3 - Contrib

-This contrib repository is designed for experimental implementations of various training algorithms so that others may make use of them.
+This contrib repository is designed for experimental implementations of various parts of reinforcement training so that others may make use of them.
 This includes full training algorithms, different tools (e.g. new environment wrappers, callbacks) and extending algorithms implemented in stable-baselines3.